intfoundation/intchain-docs/docs/concepts/2-validator-faq.md

 After a validator is registered, they can be in three states:

 - `active`: Validator is in the active set and participates in consensus.
-Validator is earning rewards and can be forbidden for misbehaviour.
+Validator is earning rewards and can be removed for misbehaviour.
-- `forbidden`: Validator misbehaved and is forbidden, i.e. outside of the validator set.
-The validator can send an `unforbid` transaction in order to re-enter the validator set.
 - `inactive`: Validator is out of the top 25 validators and become a candidate, the validator can delegate more INT to himself to be in top 25, then he will be active automatically in the next epoch.